Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering: Abstract

 \section{Abstract}

-Modulation of metasurfaces in time enables several exotic scattering phenomena by breaking the time-reversal symmetry and generation of frequency harmonics.
-We introduce a novel design paradigm for time-modulated metasurfaces, offering electrically tunable engineering of the generated frequency harmonics and their emerging wavefronts by controlling the phase delay in modulation.
-It is demonstrated that the light acquires a dispersionless phase shift regardless of incident angle and polarization, upon frequency transitions in a time-modulated metasurface which is determined by the modulation phase delay and the order of generated harmonic.
-The conversion efficiency to the frequency harmonics is independent of modulation phase delay and only depends on the modulation depth and resonant characteristics of the metasurface element, with the highest efficiency occurring in the vicinity of resonance, and decreases away from the resonance.
-The design approach allows for creating tunable spatially varying phase discontinuties with 2$\pi$ span in the generated frequency harmonics for a wide range of frequencies and incident angles.
+Modulation of metasurfaces in time gives rise to several exotic space-time scattering phenomena by breaking the reciprocity constraint and generation of higher-order frequency harmonics.
+We introduce a new design paradigm for time-modulated metasurfaces, enabling tunable engineering of the generated frequency harmonics and their emerging wavefronts by electrically controlling the phase delay in modulation.
+It is demonstrated that the light acquires a dispersionless phase shift regardless of incident angle and polarization, upon undergoing frequency conversion in a time-modulated metasurface which is linearly proportional to the modulation phase delay and the order of generated frequency harmonic.
+The conversion efficiency to the frequency harmonics is independent of modulation phase delay and only depends on the modulation depth and resonant characteristics of the metasurface, with the highest efficiency occurring in the vicinity of resonance, and decreasing away from the resonant regime.
+The modulation-induced phase shift allows for creating tunable spatially varying phase discontinuties with 2$\pi$ span in the wavefronts of the generated frequency harmonics for a wide range of frequencies and incident angles.
 Specifically, we apply this approach to a time-modulated metasurface in the Teraherz regime consisted of graphene-wrapped silicon microwires.
-For this purpose, we use an accurate and efficient semi-analytical framework based on transition matrix.
-We demonstrate the utility of the design for tunable beam steering and focusing of the generated harmonics.
-Furthermore, we rigorously verify the broadband and wide-angle performance of the metasurface in manipulation of the generated harmonics.
-The proposed design approach enables a new class of high-efficiency tunable metasurfaces with wide angular and frequency bandwidth, wavefront engineering capabilities and multi-functionality.
+For this purpose, we use an accurate and efficient semi-analytical framework based on multipole scattering.
+We demonstrate the utility of the design rule for tunable beam steering and focusing of generated frequency harmonics giving rise to several intriguing effects such as spatial decomposition of harmonics, anomalous bending with full coverage of angles and dual-polarity lensing.
+Furthermore, we investigate the angular and spectral performance of the time-modulated metasurface in manipulation of generated frequency harmonics to verify its constant phase response versus incident wavelength and angle.
+The nonreciprocal response of the metasurface in wavefront engineering is also studied by establishing nonreciprocal links with large isolations via modulation-induced phase shift.
+The proposed design approach enables a new class of high-efficiency tunable metasurfaces with wide angular and frequency bandwidth, wavefront engineering capabilities, nonreciprocal response and multi-functionality.